tatsumoto-ren/tatsumoto-ren.github.io/blog/whats-ajatt.md

-[immersing](whats-immersion.html) yourself in the language and culture of Japan without having to travel to the country, take classes, or use outdated and boring textbooks.
+[immersing](whats-immersion.html) yourself in the language and culture of Japan without having to travel to the country, take classes, use outdated and boring textbooks, or spend any money.
 Essentially,
-this means that the shortest path to fluency is to make Japanese a part of your daily life.
+this means that the shortest path to fluency is to integrate Japanese into your daily life with the help of the Internet and modern technology.

 The AJATT method primarily involves learning the language through a combination of reading and listening.